General Connections, Exponential Maps, and Second-order Differential Equations: Review and definitions

-The break comes at $m=1$ because an $h(m)$ SODE is to be associated with a connection whose homogeneity formula effectively contains $a^{m-1}$; see Proposition \ref{hgs}.
-In induced local coordinates, $S:(x,ay)\mapsto (x,ay,ay,a^m \S(x,y))$. \begin{remark} Let $C$ denote the Euler-Liouville vector field on $TTM$.
+\begin{remark} Let $C$ denote the Euler-Liouville vector field on $TTM$.
 We recall that in local coordinates, $J(x,y,X,Y) = (x,X,y,Y)$ and $C:(x,y)\mapsto (x,y,0,y)$.
 In the extant literature \cite{DRP1,G,G1,KV,LR}, one finds homogeneous {\em vector fields\/} of degree $m$ defined by $[C,S] = (m-1)S$.
 In any local coordinates, $S:(x,ay)\mapsto (x,ay,a^{m-1}y,a^m \S(x,y))$.
 It follows that a homogeneous SODE in our theory can be a homogeneous vector field only for $m=2$. \end{remark} Hereinafter we shall call $h(2)$ SODEs {\em quadratic\/} sprays, in agreement with \cite{G1,KV,LR}.
 (Note that {\em complete\/} homogeneity is required for our quadratic sprays to coincide with the usual spray of \cite{APS}.)
 We denote the set of SODEs on $M$ that are $h(m)$ by ${\qsp}_m(M)$.
 It has been usual to consider only (positive) integral degrees of homogeneity, but we make no such restriction.

 Elsewhere \cite{KV}, projectable vector fields on $TM-0$ are called {\em semi\-sprays\/} and the name {\em sprays\/} (confusingly) used for those that are $h(2)$ on $TM-0$.
 We will associate a SODE to each (possibly nonlinear) connection in the role of a {\em geodesic spray\/} (see Theorems \ref{cis} and \ref{cg=sg}), so we shall use the name ``quasispray" to reflect this new, extended role (and to distinguish ours from all the others; {\em e.g.,} \cite{R}).
 We do, however, explicitly consider only smooth SODEs defined on the entire tangent bundle $TM$; others \cite{A,BCS,KV} use only the reduced tangent bundle with the 0-section removed, which is necessary when considering $h(m)$ SODEs when $m<1$ (including $m<0$).
 In general, one usually requires SODEs to be at least $C^0$ across the zero-section when possible; {\em e.g.,} for Finsler spaces.
 Most of our results are easily seen to hold {\em mutatis mutandis\/} in these cases as well; any unobvious exceptions will be noted specifically.